abhijtek/xtechon-flight-booking/README.md

 🧠 Design Decisions

-Surge pricing is triggered by successful bookings, not clicks or price checks → reflects real demand and prevents abuse
+-Surge pricing is triggered by successful bookings, not clicks or price checks → reflects real demand and prevents abuse

-Backend handles all pricing logic to avoid client manipulation
+-Backend handles all pricing logic to avoid client manipulation

-No authentication was added to stay within assignment scope
+-No authentication was added to stay within assignment scope

-MongoDB Atlas is used for persistence
+-MongoDB Atlas is used for persistence

-Clean separation of concerns (routes, services, models)
+-Clean separation of concerns (routes, services, models)<br>

 🛠 Tech Stack
 Frontend